pinoluis02/CashAppStocks/README.md

 - **Combine**:
   - Used for reactive binding (e.g., `@Published searchQuery`) with `debounce` to reduce unnecessary filtering.
-  - Keeps the UI updated in sync with the model layer changes.
   - Ensures the UI stays in sync with model layer changes through `@Published state`, which represents loading, loaded, empty, or error states.

 - **SwiftUI Interoperability**: